Skip-the-Line Passes Handle the Plan. WalkOnAlerts Handles the Chaos.

 A perfect park day means zero breakdowns.
 Every ride running, every queue moving, every return time honored exactly on schedule.
 That’s the dream, and we genuinely hope you get it.

-But at 40 breakdowns a day at Disneyland and 16 at Islands of Adventure — and more than 86,500 across 31 parks in 2025 — the odds say you’ll see at least a few during your trip.
+But at 40 breakdowns a day at Disneyland and 16 at Islands of Adventure (more than 86,500 across 11 Disney and Universal parks in 2025), the odds say you’ll see at least a few during your trip.
 When that happens, you have two choices: check the app every five minutes hoping to spot the reopening, or let WalkOnAlerts watch for you and send a push notification the moment it matters.

 Lightning Lane and Express Pass handle the plan.
 WalkOnAlerts handles the chaos.
 Together or separately, they all make your day a little better.